adityaashuklaa/Docker/Readme.md

 ## Docker Kill
 - docker kill {contaainerId} => this command will kill the container
-- To remove the image rme {image name} command is being used.
+- To remove the image docker rmi {image name} command is being used.